kingskies79/MongoDBNodeJsDriver/README.md

 # Api request

 GET  '/users'      'http://localhost:3000'  return the list of users from  Mongodb database

-GET  '/user:id' 'http://localhost:3000' return the user with id ':id' from  Mongodb database
+GET  '/user:id'    'http://localhost:3000'  return the user with id= ':id' from  Mongodb database

-POST  '/user'   'http://localhost:3000' send a new user to save into Mongodb database
+POST  '/user'      'http://localhost:3000'  add a new user into Mongodb database

+PUT '/user:id'     'http://localhost:3000'  update collection user in Mongodb database for the user with the id= ':id'

-PUT '/user:id'  'http://localhost:3000' update the user with the id ':id' into Mongodb database
+DELETE '/user:id'  'http://localhost:3000'  delete the user with the id= ':id' from Mongodb database

 ## Code scaffolding